 Try an Aura Scan →The Layers of the Aura

-- Mental Layer — Associated with thoughts, beliefs, and mental patterns
+- Mental layer — Associated with thoughts, beliefs, intellect, and mental patterns — the "ideas" we carry and the way we reason.

-Different practitioners describe varying numbers of layers — some systems describe seven, others many more.
-What's consistent is the idea that the aura reflects multiple dimensions of who we are.
+Different practitioners describe varying numbers of layers — some systems describe seven (often mapped to the seven main chakras), while others describe many more.
+What's consistent across them is the idea that the aura reflects multiple, overlapping dimensions of a person, from raw physical vitality to the most subtle spiritual qualities.

 Aura Colors and Their Meanings